puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 **Matches if:** the array matches using the regular expressions provided within in each element.
 Array indexes are coerced to strings.

-The following example would match any network interface names starting with eth:
+The following example would match any network interface names starting with "eth":

     ["~>", "path", ["networking", "eth.*", "macaddress"]]